kabbo109/html-simple-portfolio/README.md

-# html-simple-portfolio
+# HTML Simple Portfolio

-Simple personal portfolio website using HTML and CSS
+A simple personal portfolio website built using HTML and CSS.

+This project is created for practice and learning basic web layout.